 - Enable the Ethereum browser extension MetaMask.
 You can get it in the Firefox add-on store (Tor Browser is Firefox-based).

-- Enter the following example ENS name into the address bar and hit Enter: duckduckgotor.eth (I set this up recently to show off the new capability)
+- Enter the following example ENS name into the address bar and hit Enter: duckduckgotor.eth (find more ENS names that resolve to Tor .onion addresses here)

 - Wait a few seconds while ENS, Metamask, and the Tor Browser do their magic, and… voilà, you should be seeing the onion version of Duck Duck Go!